 - The review process was not in order and the resultant recommendation was not procedurally valid.

 - If the FPAC determined the review process was not in order and the resultant recommendation was not procedurally valid, the FPAC will include in its written report a determination as to which part(s) of the review process must be done over, modified, or completed to reach a valid recommendation.7 In such a case the report and the application for appeal will also be sent to the appropriate administrator.8 If the administrator objects to the remedy to correct the procedural violation, the administrator shall meet with the FPAC and shall strive to reach a mutually acceptable remedy.
-If a mutually acceptable remedy cannot be found, the chair of the FPAC and the administrator shall meet with the provost & senior vice president for academic affairs (or the president if the administrator is the provost) to attempt to reach a mutually acceptable remedy.
+If a mutually acceptable remedy cannot be found, the chair of the FPAC and the administrator shall meet with the provost & vice president for academic affairs (or the president if the administrator is the provost) to attempt to reach a mutually acceptable remedy.
 If none can be found, the provost (president) will make a determination as to which part(s) of the review process must be done over, modified, or completed to reach a valid recommendation.

 - If a case requires further review by the recommending person, committee, or group in order to reach a procedurally valid recommendation, the FPAC may require adherence to reasonable deadlines for completion of the additional review.